Santo Andre Sao Paulo, Brazil Travel Guide

 Formal walking tours specific to Santo André are limited.
 Self-guided exploration of parks, Paço Municipal, and the heritageal commercial center is easily possible.

-Santo André possesses some dedicated bike lanes around parks and certain major avenues.
-Exercise caution on city streets; wear a Helmet and use lights.
+Santo André features some dedicated bike lanes around parks and certain major avenues.
+Exercise caution in the city streets; wear a Helmet and turn on lights.

 Google Maps and Moovit provide live updates and route preparation for buses and trains.